The Top 10 Stocks with Low Price-to-Earnings Ratio to Buy Now

 - American Express (NYSE: AXP) (See More)

-These companies generate cash for investors while trading at a discount compared to the overall market.
-But, most importantly, these stocks with low price-to-earnings ratio give investors the ability to compound earnings with dividends.
+These companies generate cash for investors while also trading at a discount compared to the overall market.
+But, most importantly, these stocks give investors the ability to compound earnings with dividends.

 Adding dividend stocks to your portfolio can help build long-term wealth by multiplying your returns over time.